misspellted/enlightened/README.md

 to an image posted in the guild.
 The individual stated that the image of the Emitter demo reminded them of an algorithm visualization video on YouTube, and then linked it.
-After review, I thought it possible to do with what enlightened had available at the time, and made it so.
+After review, I thought it possible to do with what enlightened had available at the time, and made it so; I then decided to keep it as a demo.

 Currently, it visualizes [what I think is] the "bubble sort" sorting algorithm, however, I've not verified the algorithm to be exactly the bubble sort method.